 Minimising the Dust Pollution in Your Home

 How do you fight that which always comes back?
-The answer is – be as persistent as dust itself!
+The answer of a professional cleaning company is – be as persistent as dust itself!
 Set aside some time each weekend to thoroughly wipe the surfaces of your furniture and home appliances with a slightly damp cloth.
 Make sure to also bust out your vacuum cleaner and clean as much dust from your TV, blu-ray player, and other electronics as possible, but don’t forget to turn these off first.
 Wash away the dust bunnies from your carpets and the filters of your air conditioner.
 And finally, use damp paper towels to tackle dust on your ceiling fan blades.

 As far as prevention goes, there is unfortunately no way of completely getting rid of dust.
 However, you can take extra precautions to minimise its presence.
 Equip your vacuum cleaner with a high efficiency particulate air filter as these trap much more dust mites than “standard issue” hoovers.
 Get a rubber doormat.
 Keep your home’s humidity level up to about 50%.
 Install blinds that are easier to clean, for example ones made of wood or metal.
 And, most importantly, avoid dry dusting to stop dust particles from spreading over to other areas of your home.